shizzzler/shizzzler/README.md

 - 👋 Hi, I’m @shizzle
-- 👀 I’m interested in buttplugs
+- 👀 I’m interested in buying some morphine
 - 🌱 I’m currently learning how to make better shit on react
 - 💞️ I’m looking to collaborate on idk, projects and stuff i guess
 - check out my shitty coded websites lmao